 Midwestern Securities is dually registered as both an Investment Advisor and as a Broker/Dealer.
-Many of its advisory representatives are also registered as representatives of the Broker/Dealer.
-In that capacity they may earn commissions on trades affected for their clients.
+Many of its advisory representatives are also dually registered as representatives of the Broker/Dealer.
+In that capacity they may earn commissions on trades affected for any client who has both an advisory account and a brokerage account.
+However, no client account pays both advisory fees and brokerage commissions.

 They may also earn 12b-1fees on purchases of mutual funds.
-An advisory client may be a brokerage client as well and it is also possible that an advisory client may seek to have the same person who makes investment recommendations also act as the broker/dealer agent to effect a desired transaction.
-The officers of Midwestern Securities Trading Company, LLC are actively engaged through the same Midwestern Securities Trading Company, LLC as Broker/Dealer agents.
+An advisory client may be a brokerage client as well and it is also possible that an advisory client may seek to have the same person who makes investment recommendations also act as the broker/dealer agent to affect a desired transaction.

-To avoid the inherent risk for a potential conflict of interest, as of 04/11/2016 12b-1 fees will be rebated back to the client per Midwestern Securities' internal policies, as is possible.
+To avoid the inherent risk of a potential conflict of interest, any 12b-1 fees received will be rebated back to the client per Midwestern Securities' internal policies.

-The principal business of Midwestern Securities Trading Company, LLC and its executive officers is as a Broker/Dealer within the same firm (the Broker/Dealer application was approved by FINRA in March of 2000 and by Illinois on 04/26/2000).
-Michael Graham, Nathan White, and Cassandra Taraboletti are the principals of and registered with a FINRA registered Broker/Dealer, also Midwestern Securities Trading Company, LLC.
-Clients of Midwestern Securities Trading Company, LLC may purchase securities products through the firm's Broker/Dealer agents for which the principal(s) or other registered representative agents will receive a commission.
+The principal business of Midwestern Securities and its executive officers is as a Broker/Dealer within the same firm (the Broker/Dealer application was approved by FINRA in March of 2000 and by Illinois on April 26, 2000).
+Michael Graham, Nathan White, and Cassandra Taraboletti are the principals of and registered with a FINRA registered Broker/Dealer, also Midwestern Securities.
+Clients of Midwestern Securities may purchase securities products through the firm's Broker/Dealer agents for which the principal(s) or other registered representative agents will receive a commission.